Controlled Polarization Switch in a Polariton Josephson Junction: Parameters

-\paragraph{Parameters} To ensure the applicability of the four-mode model and the validity of the condition $\xi\ll a$, we consider the low-density limit.
+To ensure the applicability of the four-mode model and the validity of the condition $\xi\ll a$, we consider the low-density limit.
 In particular, we vary the average total particle density $\rho_{tot} = \rho_\uparrow+\rho_\downarrow$ from 50 to 200~$\mu$m$^{-2}$.
-Within this range, direct calculation of the overlap integrals~\eqref{UKJ} allows to take approximately $U_{\uparrow,\downarrow}=U$, $K_1^{\uparrow,\downarrow}=K_1$ and $J_{\uparrow\downarrow}\approx J_{\downarrow\uparrow}=J$ (see SM).
+Within this range, direct calculation of the overlap integrals~\eqref{UKJ} allows to take approximately $U_{\uparrow,\downarrow}=U$, $K_1^{\uparrow,\downarrow}=K_1$ and $J_{\uparrow\downarrow}\approx J_{\downarrow\uparrow}=J$ (see Tables~\ref{tab2},\ref{tab3} and Fig.~\ref{fig_density} in Appendix).
 Given that the photon-exciton detuning in polariton systems allows to tune the polariton interactions, the average effective mass, and the ratio $m_{\rm TM}/m_{\rm TE}$ in a wide range of values, we assume working in the regime of negative detunings which lead to weaker interactions but a higher variability of the TE-TM parameter $\Delta$.
 This weakly-interacting regime provides conditions for the most interesting dynamics of the SO-coupled BJJ.
-We vary the 2D interaction constant of polaritons with the same spin $g$ from $0.2$ to $1~\mu$eV~$\mu$m$^2$ (neglecting the interaction of polaritons with opposite spins) and the magnitude of the TE-TM splitting in terms of $\Delta$ from 0.005 to 0.03~meV.
-The values characterizing the Josephson dynamics are the particle imbalance between the left and right half-rings $z(t)=[N_{\!L}(t)-N_{\!R}(t)]/N_{tot}$ (regardless of spin) and the DCP of the fluid $\wp_c^{L(R)}(t) = [N_{\!L(R)\uparrow}(t) - N_{\!L(R)\downarrow}(t)]/N_{\!L(R)}(t)$ in each half-ring, with $N_{\!L(R)}$ denoting the number of particles on the left (right) half and $N_{tot}$ is the total particle number.
-The initial DCP is assumed the same for the whole ring, i.e. $\wp_c^L(0)=\wp_c^R(0)=\wp_c(0)$.
-For each selection of $\rho_{tot}$, $g$, and $\Delta$, our control parameters are $z(0)$ and $\wp_c(0)$ which determine the initial values $\psi_{i\sigma}(0)$.
+We vary the 2D interaction constant of polaritons with the same spin $g$ from $0.2$ to $1~\mu$eV~$\mu$m$^2$ (neglecting the interaction of polaritons with opposite spins) and the magnitude of the TE-TM splitting in terms of $\Delta$ from 0.005 to 0.02~meV, which can be achieved by changing the ring width $a$ at a fixed $\beta \simeq 8~\mu$eV~$\mu$m$^2$ [the masses ratio $m_{\rm TM}/m_{\rm TE} = 0.998$, see Fig.~\ref{fig1}(a)].

+We note that for the barrier to act as a weak link, the width of the barrier $\alpha R$ should be comparable with the healing length $\xi$.
+If $\alpha R<\xi$, the condensate order parameter does not get suppressed even when the barrier is high (we vary the barrier heights $V$ for relevant $\alpha$; for thin barriers, at $V\to\infty$ one arrives at $\delta$-functional defects).
+Therefore the lower boundary for $\alpha$ is roughly defined by the healing length at a given average density.
+On the other hand, if the barriers are too wide, they fill the available space on the ring, and the energy levels are pushed out of the potential wells.
+This defines the upper boundary for $\alpha$: at least two discrete energy levels should exist and they should be separated from the continuous part of the spectrum.
+The extended analysis of lowest-lying wavefunctions dependent on the barrier geometry is provided in Appendix~\ref{ssec1} (in particular, see Fig.~\ref{fig:notun}).